apache/incubator-gluten/docs/Velox.md

 Gluten enables spilling-to-disk by default.
 However, manual tweaking may still be required if user wants to get it working at the best situation.

-Following are some tips to tune against spilling-related configuration options:
+The following tips may help when you are trying to tune against spilling-related configuration options:

 * `spark.gluten.sql.columnar.backend.velox.memoryCapRatio`